US regulators delay decision on nuclear fuel storage license

 The Nuclear Regulatory Commission issued a new schedule Monday, citing unforeseen staffing constraints.
 The agency was initially expected to issue a decision by the end of March.
 It will now be the end of May.

 The announcement comes just days after New Mexico approved legislation aimed at stopping the project.
-It's expected that supporters of the storage facility will take the fight to court.
+It's expected that supporters of the storage facility will take the fight to court, but New Mexico Gov. Michelle Lujan Grisham on Tuesday asked the NRC to suspend its consideration of the license application.

 New Jersey-based Holtec International already has spent an estimated $80 million in its pursuit of a 40-year license to build and operate the complex in southeastern New Mexico.
 Company officials said Tuesday that the delay in licensing would have only a minimal impact on the original timeline.